ojhagkgit/CodeAlpha_Tasks_Python/CodeAlpha_Chatbot/README.md

 ============================================================
             Simple Rule-Based Chatbot

   Type 'help' to see what I can do.
   Type 'bye', 'exit', or 'quit' to end the chat.
 ============================================================

 You: Hello!
 Bot: Hi there!
 How can I help you today?

 You: What can you do?
 Bot: I can respond to greetings, questions about myself, time, day and date, and a few other simple phrases.
+Try saying 'hello' or 'bye'!

 You: What's the time?
 Bot: The current time is 08:45 PM.